vodquang96/django-anymail/docs/esps/mailgun.rst

 .. _mailgun-templates:

-Batch sending/merge
+Batch sending/merge and ESP templates
 -------------------------------------

-Mailgun supports :ref:`batch sending <batch-send>` with per-recipient merge data.
-You can refer to Mailgun "recipient variables" in your message subject and body, and supply the values with Anymail's normalized :attr:`~anymail.message.AnymailMessage.merge_data` and :attr:`~anymail.message.AnymailMessage.merge_global_data` message attributes:
+Mailgun supports :ref:`ESP stored templates <esp-stored-templates>`, on-the-fly templating, and :ref:`batch sending <batch-send>` with per-recipient merge data.

+.. versionchanged:: 6.2

+  Added support for Mailgun's stored (handlebars) templates.

+Mailgun has two different syntaxes for substituting data into templates:

+* "Recipient variables" look like ``%recipient.name%``, and are used with on-the-fly templates.
+You can refer to a recipient variable inside a message's body, subject, or other message attributes defined in your Django code.
+See `Mailgun batch sending`_ for more information.
+(Note that Mailgun's docs also sometimes refer to recipient variables as "template *variables*," and there are some additional predefined ones described in their docs.)

+* "Template *substitutions*" look like ``{{ name }}``, and can *only* be used in handlebars templates that are defined and stored in your Mailgun account (via the Mailgun dashboard or API).
+You refer to a stored template using Anymail's :attr:`~anymail.message.AnymailMessage.template_id` in your Django code.
+  See `Mailgun templates`_ for more information.

+With either type of template, you supply the substitution data using Anymail's normalized :attr:`~anymail.message.AnymailMessage.merge_data` and :attr:`~anymail.message.AnymailMessage.merge_global_data` message attributes.
+Anymail will figure out the correct Mailgun API parameters to use.

+Here's an example defining an on-the-fly template that uses Mailgun recipient variables:

   .. code-block:: python

       message = EmailMessage(
-          ...
+          from_email="shipping@example.com",
+          # Use %recipient.___% syntax in subject and body:
           subject="Your order %recipient.order_no% has shipped",
           body="""Hi %recipient.name%,
                   We shipped your order %recipient.order_no%